privatezero/Blog-Materials/Githubpost.md

 Github desktop is a GUI (Graphical User Interface) that enables you to control and keep track of activity on your Github repositories.
 I had actually experimented with it when I first started Github, but stopped because I found it confusing.
 This is because I mistakenly believed that it was used as an editor rather than a means of tracking and controlling edits, an important distinction.
 Well, enough talking - more rocking!
 Let’s take a quick look at how to get started using Github desktop!

 The first thing you need is, not surprisingly, a [Github account](https://github.com/)!
 In creating your account, there are many resources available online to help you pick your [hacker name](https://github.com/) (this step is VERY important).
-Next, install [Github Desktop](https://desktop.github.com/) and sign into it with your account.
+Next, install [Github Desktop](https://desktop.github.com/) and sign in with your account.

 Once you are signed in, try creating a repository (a place where your projects will live) by going to the 'Repositories' tab and clicking 'New' in the upper left corner.
 Now you can choose a name and description for your repository.
 Make sure to check the box for 'Initialize this Repository with a README' as this is what we will be editing for this example.